picmac/treazrisland/README.md

 Additional scripts (linting, formatting, Husky hooks, etc.) are defined in the root `package.json` and automatically cover both the backend and frontend.

+## Testing

+Use the workspace scripts to validate changes quickly:

+- `pnpm lint` — static analysis across backend and frontend packages.
+- `pnpm test` — runs Vitest suites in the backend and frontend; coverage reports are emitted to `backend/coverage/` and `frontend/coverage/`.
+- `pnpm --filter @treazrisland/playwright test` — executes the Playwright smoke tests in `tests/playwright/` (install browsers first with `pnpm --filter @treazrisland/playwright exec playwright install --with-deps`).

 ## Quick local setup (curl \| bash)

 > ⚠️ **Security warning:** `curl | bash` bypasses your normal code-review flow.
 Inspect [`scripts/install/local-setup.sh`](scripts/install/local-setup.sh) before running it, or download the script and execute it manually if you are unsure about piping remote content into your shell.